We need another concept of animals—they are gifted with extensions

 - Milan Kundera

 Vladimir Nabokov begins his memoir Speak, Memory by describing existence as “a brief crack of light between two eternities of darkness.”
 This is true not only for humans, but for all living beings.
-Yet, between three and six billion animals are needlessly killed every single day by the food industry on account of the lies, myths, and fictions made up by our society—a worldview that weaponizes human uniqueness through prejudice and anthropocentrism.
+Yet, over 50 billion land animals are killed each year by the food industry on account of the lies, myths, and fictions made up by our society—a worldview that weaponizes human uniqueness through prejudice and anthropocentrism.

-This is a reminder the brief flash of light between two eternities of darkness belongs not just to us, but to all creatures.
+This and the following questions serve as reminders that the brief flash of light between two eternities of darkness belongs not just to us, but to all creatures.

-This is a reminder the brief flash of light between two eternities of darkness belongs not just to us, but to all creatures.
+This and the following questions serve as reminders that the brief flash of light between two eternities of darkness belongs not just to us, but to all creatures.

 Did you know we are part of a long process of emerging life intrinsically connected to the natural world and not a unique creation?